The database

 whoosh-schema-fields = ['publisher']

 and you will be able to find documents by their publisher.
-For example, without this line set for publisher, the query
+For example, without this line set for publisher, the query:

 papis open publisher:*